LNCtips.com: Orientation or Initiation?

 * Learned to confront nurses who were disrespectful.
 (I know that you don't mean anything by your comment, but I don't appreciate the word "stupid."
 Maybe you could show me a better way to do it.")

 * Understood that no matter how it was phrased, some criticism was on target.
 I wasn't stupid, but there was a lot I didn't know.
-Because of that, I spent time in the hospital library after the end of my shift.
+Because of that, I spent time in the hospital library after the end of every shift.
 (This was before the internet and electronic resources.)
 I regularly read every nursing and medical journal available.

 Offered to help others.
 Whenever there was a skill to be learned or a type of patient condition that I was unfamiliar with, I offered to help with that patient's care.
 It was a rare person who turned down an offer to help.
 And after time passed and new RNs started on the unit, I helped them the way I had wanted to be helped.